 To adopt the metaphor of “the whole dragon” again, there is a long continuum between folk festivals, based on ritual (often calendrical) observances, and secular events for a largely urban audience.

 So I too am going to link up diverse themes like temple fairs, ritual, famine, village names, Eurovision, and propaganda.
-It does make sense, though—you can trust me, I’m a doctor.
+It does make sense, though—trust me, I’m a doctor.

 Traditional events in China`